Our Main Office

 The nature of the business at Northeast Nebraska Telephone Company (NNTC) requires staff to enter homes and businesses.
 The company now has new protocols in place, which not only protect technicians but also protect customers.

-Free Wi-Fi available in NNTC Communities for Students
+Free Wi-Fi available in NNTC Communities

 1.)
 Allen – 212 S. Clark St.